microsoft/FluidFramework/api-report/routerlicious-driver.api.md

 export class DocumentPostCreateError extends Error {
     constructor(
     innerError: Error);
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@fluidframework/routerlicious-driver" does not have an export "Error"
-    //
     // (undocumented)
     readonly name = "DocumentPostCreateError";
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@fluidframework/routerlicious-driver" does not have an export "Error"
-    //
     // (undocumented)
     get stack(): string | undefined;
 }